lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .output}

-Of course, this now introduces some complication for the test file,
+This causes some problems for our test file since the `Test` function
-which compares the actual output with the reference output.
+compares the actual output to the reference output.
 To resolve
-this problem, we will decide to run the tests at info level 0 to suppress
+this problem we run the tests at info level 0 to suppress
 all additional outputs.
-Because the tests may have been started in the
-GAP session with a different info level, we will remember that info level
-to restore it after the test:

 ~~~
 # Finding groups with integer average order
-gap> INFO_SSS:=InfoLevel(InfoSmallGroupsSearch);;
 gap> SetInfoLevel( InfoSmallGroupsSearch, 0);
 gap> res:=[];;
 gap> for n in [1..360] do